 There is another solution, one that has been around long before humanity.
 It is called Biological Control, and is part of a larger system of pest control.
 That system is called Integrated Pest Management, commonly referred to as IPM.
 Bugs for Bugs endorses all elements of IPM for controlling pests.
 By using natural enemies of pests as the cornerstone of an IPM program, most users have eliminated the necessity of using pesticides to controlling those pests.
 Contact Bugs For Bugs for more information on how to use all the elements of IPM to control your pest problems.

-Bugs For Bugs provides three basic types of natural enemies for controlling pests:
+Bugs For Bugs provides two basic types of natural enemies for controlling pests:

 - Fly parasites for controlling filth flies (stable & house fly, etc.). these are the flies that get out of control in any type of operation that has animals that produce large amounts of manure.